Services are now being held in church, you are most welcome to join us at 4.30pm, either in person or via our You Tube channel.

 Is the church office still open?

-The staff team is now working from home.
-If you need to contact the office, Diane can be reached on the office mobile 07961 891168 weekday every morning.
+The staff team are now in the office on Thursday and Friday from 9am to 3pm at the moment, hours will increase soon.
+If you need to contact the office, we have a new number, 01332 987550.
 Please leave a voicemail message if there is no answer.
 Alternatively, contact us via the office email.

 We appreciate that this is a worrying time for many people.
 This season will be challenging for all of us, affording us the opportunity to grow in trust and dependence on God.
 We want our church family, and our wider community to know that we are with you and we will remain with you throughout this time.
 We will provide updates as they are available on this page, on Facebook, via email and on the church noticeboard.